foundata/proxmox-pve-backup-usb/README.md

 ### Cronjob example

-The easiest way for getting a rotation in place is a cronjob.
+The easiest way for getting a rotation in place and use this script is a cronjob.
 For example, place something like the following via `crontab -e` in the crontab of `root`:

 ```
 19 0 * * Sat  /usr/local/bin/pve_backup_usb.sh -b "10:1,22:4,333" -s "/mnt/backup1/dump:/mnt/backup2/dump" -c -e "it@example.com" -g "admin2@example.com,admin3@example.com" > /dev/null 2>&1